 The goal of safety management within the UK military is to reduce risk to a level which is As Low As Reasonably Practicable (ALARP): this is reached when ‘the cost of further reduction is grossly disproportionate to the benefits of risk reduction’ (Ministry of Defence, 2007).
-In order to reduce the associated RtL of the Hawk missile simulation training exercise to a level that was ALARP, a decision was taken by the Royal Navy, with SME advice, to increase the minimum height above sea level that the Hawks were allowed to safely operate.
+In order to reduce the associated RtL of the Hawk missile simulation training exercise to a level that was ALARP, a decision was taken by the Royal Navy, with Subject Matter Expert (SME) advice, to increase the minimum height above sea level that the Hawks were allowed to safely operate.
 Taken with previous altitude increases, this decision further degraded.
 By flying at an increased altitude, the Hawk can no longer accurately simulate sea-skimming missile attacks on surface ships thereby denigrating Royal Navy surface fleet and ships crew training against very low-level targets.

 In addition to organisational changes, safety and risk assessment within British military aviation underwent a series of cultural changes following the Haddon-Cave (2009) report.
-Traditionally, the Royal Navy and Fleet Air Arm relied upon quantitative risk assessment techniques including Technique for Human Error Rate Prediction (THERP) (Swain, 1964; Swain & Guttmann, 1983; Boring, 2012) and Systematic Human Error Reduction and Prediction Approach (SHERPA) (Embrey, 1986).
+Traditionally, the Royal Navy and Fleet Air Arm relied upon quantitative risk assessment techniques including Technique for Human Error Rate Prediction (THERP; Swain, 1964; Swain & Guttmann, 1983; Boring, 2012) and Systematic Human Error Reduction and Prediction Approach (SHERPA; Embrey, 1986).
 These techniques quantitatively model the probability of humans within the system making an error, reminiscent of Fault Tree Analysis (FTA; Barlow, 1973).
 Within the developing safety culture changes however, the British Military holds the growing acceptance that such methods can be seen as reductionist and can fail to actively attribute the risks associated with the interactions of different subsystems.
 This acceptance matches a wider trend in safety research within academic research towards system-based approaches (Walker, Salmon, Bedinger, & Stanton, 2017; Salmon et al., 2017).
 To this end, the military has sought to increase the use of systemic approaches to safety to augment previously completed assessments.
 Of the developed systemic approaches within the larger academic literature, Systems Theoretic Accident Model and Process (STAMP) approach (Leveson, 2004) and its corresponding hazard analysis Systems-Theoretic Process Analysis (STPA) has become the most prolific and widely cited (Underwood & Waterson, 2012).
-STAMP-STPA has been used to explore system safety across a variety of domains including road transport (Salmon, Read, & Stevens, 2016) rail accidents (Underwood, & Waterson, 2014) and potential aviation accidents (Allison, Revell, Sears & Stanton, 2017).
+STAMP-STPA has been used to explore system safety across a variety of domains including road transport (Salmon, Read, & Stevens, 2016), rail accidents (Underwood, & Waterson, 2014) and potential aviation accidents (Allison, Revell, Sears & Stanton, 2017).